FortunesFavor/Kismet/Rules.rst

 Aspects
 =======

-Aspects are defining characteristics of a character that can be tapped or invoked to gain a bonus or a negative to an ability check
+ - Aspects are defining characteristics of a character that can be tapped or invoked to gain a bonus or a negative to an ability check

-Powers
+ - Only one aspect may be tapped at a time for a +2 bonus on your roll, Aspects do not stack

+Stunts
 ======

-TBD
+Stunts are special abilities which can be activated by spending Stamina.

 Advantage
 =========